SimonHanischSAG/WxResilience/README.md

 <h3>Configure specific logging</h3>

-In case of WxLog2 WxResilience is already preconfigured.
+In case of WxLog2 WxResilience is already preconfigured **(but not enabled)**.
 In case of WxLog you can add the following to wxlog_default.xml:

 <pre><code>
   &lt;appender name="WxResilience" class="ch.qos.logback.core.FileAppender"&gt;